flame-liu/test/README.md

 Try to use fetch and merge

-Try to use pull request
+Try to use pull request, git branch develop